Workstation Sink Buying Guide - 6 Design Details That Matter Most

 A true high-performance sink starts with the right material, paired with the right craftsmanship.

-And if you’re investing in stainless steel, copper, brass, or bronze, the quality of the build matters even more.
+And if you’re investing in copper, brass, or bronze, the quality of the build matters even more.
 Those materials are beautiful, but they demand experience to fabricate properly.

 When they’re done right, they are in a class of their own.